Caleb-Hurst/bernard_browser_agent/Readme.md

-# AI Browser Automation Agent
+# Browser Agent: AI Agent that Controls Browser and Performs Tasks

-A sophisticated browser automation tool powered by AI that navigates and interacts with websites using human-like behaviors.
-Combining Playwright, LangChain, and Large Language Models, this agent understands natural language instructions and executes complex web tasks automatically.
+A smart AI agent designed to control your browser and execute tasks based on natural language instructions.
+Built on Playwright, LangChain, and advanced LLMs, this agent combines intelligent decision-making with human-like interaction to navigate websites, analyze page content, and perform a wide range of tasks.

 ## 🌟 Overview

-This project creates an AI agent that can:
+Browser Agent empowers you to:
 - Navigate websites autonomously
-- Interact with page elements using virtual cursor movements
+- Interact with page elements via realistic cursor movements
-- Interpret page content and structure
+- Interpret page content and structure with advanced DOM analysis
-- Execute search queries
+- Execute search queries, fill forms, click buttons, and scroll pages
-- Fill forms and click buttons
-- Scroll and analyze page elements
+- Perform any browser-based task given by the user

 All while simulating realistic human behaviors through natural mouse movements, typing patterns, and interaction timing.